opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Configuring dashboards service

-This allows you to set opensearch dashboards service type.
-This is useful when you want to expose opensearch dashboards outside the cluster using a cloud load balancer or node port.
+This allows you to customize the dashboards kubernetes service

-Supported Types
+Supported Service Types
+  * ClusterIP (default)
   * NodePort
   * LoadBalancer

-  * ClusterIP (default)
+When using type LoadBalancer you can optionally set the load balancer source ranges

 ```yaml
 apiVersion: opensearch.opster.io/v1